opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eaptls.rst

 Go to **System->Trust->Certificates** and create a new client certificate.
 Just click **Add**, choose your CA and probably increase the lifetime.
 Everything else besides the CN can be left default.
 Give a **Common Name** and **Save**.
-Download the newly created certificate as PKCS12 and export it to you enduser device.
+Download the newly created certificate as PKCS12 and export it to your end user device.